• Skip to primary navigation

 You know how I said my mom got so excited when I said I was going to Copenhagen?
 She also will excitedly point out any flowers she spots outside in the winter like it’s some sort of sorcery.
 The Norwegian love for Copenhagen is starting to make more sense…

-Seriously though, Dan put one of our plants outside for about three minutes the other day and it immediately shriveled up and died.
+Seriously though, I once put a plant outside for about three minutes and it immediately shrivelled up and died.
 I guess Copenhagen winter really isn’t as harsh as Norwegian winter!

-From the Torvehallerne we made our way to Copenhagen’s Old Town, with its cobblestone streets and even more shops and cafés.
+From the Torvehallerne you can then make your way to Copenhagen’s Old Town, with its cobblestone streets and even more shops and cafés.

 Café Paludan